At least her new place is on the first floor.

 "Are you Dana?"

-Dana looks up and is surprised to see another black woman smiling down at her.
-She’s dressed casually, wearing a long-sleeved sweatshirt and black leggings, standing hunched over with her shoulder blades pressed against the ceiling.
-"I assume you’re Monique?"
+Dana looks up to see another black woman, smiling down at her.
+Dressed in a long-sleeved sweatshirt and black leggings, she stands hunched over with her shoulder blades pressed against the ceiling.
+"I suppose you’re Monique?"

-Monique nods and points to two Lay-Z-Boys nearby.
+Monique grins and points to two vacant Lay-Z-Boys nearby.
 "Have a seat?"

-"I'll let you go first," Dana says, looking skeptically at the chairs barely taller than her knees.
+"You go first," Dana says, looking skeptically at the chairs barely high as her knees.

 Dana rolls her eyes.
-"Leslie’s just excited to have another giantess friend.
-She's told me she feels guilty because she doesn’t have many friends of different sizes."
+"Leslie’s excited to have another giantess friend.
+She feels guilty because she doesn’t have many friends of different sizes."

-"You’re not gonna tell me she didn’t meet any giant people in her four years in college?"
+"She didn’t meet any giant people in college?"

 "Maybe if we’d gone to Northshore State.
 Most of the giants at NU were recruited for sports.
-It was so bad Leslie once asked me if I could introduce her to a giant guy in her marketing class, because she assumed I knew him."
+There were so few of us, Leslie once asked if I could introduce her to a giant guy in her marketing class.
+She assumed I knew him."

-"It turns out she’d actually confused him for a completely different giant guy that I did know from the volleyball team."
+"She’d actually confused him for a different giant guy I did know from the volleyball team."

 Monique laughed.
-"Well, I’m sure Leslie is thrilled to have two giant friends now."
+"Well, good for her.
+She has two giant friends now."

 Monique snickers.
-"Well, college was kind of her chance.
-There really aren’t a lot of giant people out here in Kellsburg."
+"Well, college might’ve been her best chance.
+There aren’t many giants out here in Kellsburg."

 "Oh, I know.
-I once went on a date with a guy from here who was obsessed with giant girls.
-I could tell he was disappointed when I showed up and wasn’t as tall as he wanted me to be."
+I once went on a date with a guy here who was obsessed with giant girls.
+I could tell he was disappointed when I showed up.
+I wasn’t as tall as he wanted me to be."

 "Now, that’s a mess."

-"Oh, it got worse.
-Instead of normal conversation, he started right off with 'so how did you get so tall?'"
+"Oh, it gets worse.
+He starts right off with 'so how did you get so tall?'"